List of dangerous snakes: Sharp-nosed pit viper

-Copperheads
+Eastern copperhead

-The Agkistrodon contortrix commonly known as the Copperhead is a species of venomous snake, a pit viper, endemic to Eastern North America; it is a member of the subfamily Crotalinae in the family Viperidae.
+The eastern copperhead (Agkistrodon contortrix) is a species of venomous snake, a pit viper, endemic to eastern North America; it is a member of the subfamily Crotalinae in the family Viperidae.
 The generic name is derived from the Greek words ancistro (hooked) and odon (tooth), and the specific name comes from the Latin contortus (twisted, intricate, complex); thus, the scientific name translates into "twisted hook-tooth".